LeVuMinhHuy/brocode/backend/README.md

 you should have a [virtualenv](https://virtualenv.pypa.io/en/latest/), although it optional

-if you didn't install virtualenv, run only step 2
+if you didn't install virtualenv, run only step 3

 ```
 1. virtualenv backend
+2. source backend/bin/activate
-2. ./scripts/run.sh
+3. ./scripts/run.sh
 ```

 then open your `http://localhost:8000/docs`